 Walking shoes tend to be very moderate in terms of color and design.
 They tend to be neutral colors.
-All-black or all-white shoes are common.
+All-black shoes or all-white are common.
 If a brand is feeling particularly edgy, there might be a different accent color like red or blue.

 Running shoes are often completely different.
 While it is possible to get gray, black, or white running shoes, it’s much less common.
 Typically, running shoes come in flashy colors and stand-out designs.
-Hoka One One has some of the brightest and boldest running shoes!
+Hoka has some of the brightest and boldest running shoes!

 Now that you understand the basic differences between running shoes and walking shoes, you might be wondering if they really matter all that much.
 We’ll answer those questions here.

 Why Are Walking Shoes Designed Differently Than Running Shoes?

 Walking shoes and running shoes are designed differently because they are for different actions.
 Although walking and running are two human-powered modes of locomotion, they require vastly different body dynamics.

 For example, as a walker, you place a lot less force on your body from walking.
 You’re also taking fewer steps and putting a lot less force on your body.
 For this reason, you don’t need a super sturdy shoe that is designed to take a beating.

 By contrast, as a runner, you put lots of stress and forces on your shoes, feet, legs, and body.
 You also have a faster stride turnover rate.
 So you are not only getting more steps in, but pounding on the pavement or another hard surface.
 You need a solid shoe.